webern/cargo-readme/README.md

 so in README.md the first heading can be your crate name.
 This is particularly useful when using a template to render the documentation content.

+Also, the crate name was automatically added (can be disabled too).
+It is read from `Cargo.toml` so you just need to have them there.
+License can be read from `Cargo.toml`, but it's opt-in.

-In order to use a template, just create a file called `README.tpl` in the same directory as `Cargo.toml` with the following content
+If you have additional information that does not fit in doc comments, you can use a template.
+To do so, just create a file called `README.tpl` in the same directory as `Cargo.toml` with the following content

 ```
-# {{crate}}

 Your crate's badges here

-{{docs}}
+{{readme}}

-Some additional info here like license and how to contribute
+Some additional info here
 ```

 The output will look like this

     # crate-name

     Your crate's badges here

     This is my awesome crate

     Here goes some other description of what it is and what is does

     ## Examples
     ```rust
     fn sum2(n1: i32, n2: i32) -> i32 {
       n1 + n2
     }
     ```

-    Some additional info here like license and how to contribute
+    Some additional info here

+You can override the displaying of your crate's name and license using `{{crate}}` and `{{license}}`.